 The first step to getting a mortgage is finding the right lender to provide you with one.
-This may sound simple, but there are quite a few things to consider when choosing one, which we’ll go over soon.
+This may sound simple, but there are quite a few things to consider when choosing one.

 You will need to apply for a mortgage from a lender.
 Once a lender accepts your application, you’ll have to make your down payment.
 Down payments start at a minimum of 5% of the home’s price.
 But most borrowers pay around 20% upfront.
 In most cases, you can move into the new home once the closing is complete.

-Once you purchase your home with your down payment and the balance of your mortgage, you need to start repaying your lender.
+Once you purchase your home with the down payment, you need to start repaying your lender.
 Repayments are typically monthly, and you’ll have to repay the money you owe plus interest.
-But some borrowers choose other repayment schedules such as semi-monthly.
+But some borrowers choose other repayment schedules such as bi-weekly.

-Your mortgage will probably be the biggest loan you take out in your life.
-Your choice of mortgage will be one that stays with you for years.
-So, you’ll want to take your time and consult a specialist while looking for the right one.
+Your mortgage will likely be the largest loan you take out in your lifetime.
+Your choice of mortgage terms will be one that stays with you for years.
+It’s ideal to take your time and consult a specialist while searching.

 You’ll want to consider several factors to make the right choice in mortgages: